haxwell/eog-mobile/RELEASING_README.md

 Set your scheme to Generic IOS Device

-In Project Settings, set Signing (Debug) and Signing (Release) to your provisioning profile.
-I believe its correct when the line 'Signing Certificate' reads 'iPhone Developer: ....'
+In Project / Build Settings, the section Code Signing Identity, set Signing (Debug) and Signing (Release) to your provisioning profile.
+I believe its correct when the line reads 'iPhone Developer: ....'

+on the command line, in the dir ./platforms/ios run the command 'pod install'.
+You should get a response like `Pod installation complete!
+There is 1 dependency from the Podfile and 7 total pods installed.`

 Go to Product > Archive

 The archive should build and you should see it in the Organizer window.

 In the Organizer window, there is a Verify Archive button.
-Click it, accept the defaults, and be sure the archive is valid.
+Click it, accept the defaults, and be sure the archive is valid. -- If it does not validate, you may need to go to File > Workspace Settings... and choose Legacy Build System under Shared Workspace Settings.

+From the Organizer window, distribute the app, to the ios App Store

 (The remaining part needs to be verified - 20181119184703)